rtCamp/rtbiz-helpdesk/docs/user/internal-architecture/ticket_admin_ui.md

 # Ticket Admin UI
 The ticket backend of ticket follows WordPress posts' native behaviour and UI.
-'Ticket' is basically a CPT.
+'Ticket' is basically a custom post type.

 1. Ticket Title - A combination of the unique ID genearted for each ticket and the request subject set by the ticket author.

-2. Ticket Permalink
+2. Ticket Permalink -

 3. Ticket Content